2 Hours Doing Nothing: Reception

 The video, published on YouTube, went viral, with Times Now reporting 1.7 million views on the day of its release, India.com reporting 2 million views as of 3 August, Beebom reporting 2.5 million views as of 9 August, and Tribun News reporting 3 million views as of one month since release.
 As of April 2022, the video has received over 5.8 million views with 193,000 likes.

 In addition to several memes using the video's clips seen on Instagram and Twitter, the video hit trending on 9GAG.
 Didit stated that he did not expect such attention, that the video was only meant for his subscribers.
-Prior Didit's primary focus were the food genre.
+Prior to this, Didit's primary focus had been the food genre.

 The comment section itself attracted media attention.
 Some said Didit should register the video for the Cannes Film Festival; others imagined Didit forgetting to press the "Record" button and wasting his time.
 Many challenged Didit to make a similar video but with longer duration, or follow-up videos like "2 Hours Saying Alhamdulillah", "2 Hours Waiting Duck to Lay Egg", "1 Hour Begging Subscribers", and "2 Hours Holding Breath".

 Vice said that it was part of a trend in Indonesia, but also found similar international videos such as "Doing Nothing For 8 Hours Straight", as well as Sitting and Smiling.
 The video was regarded as "one of the best things on the internet" by Ilyas Sholihyn of AsiaOne, "and [people worldwide] are surprised that a video of a random guy doing nothing for two hours is interesting enough to get millions of hits."
 Online newspaper World of Buzz compared Didit to comedian Russell Peters.
 UNILAD wrote, "Growing up, [...] parents all over the world say the same thing: 'You can't just sit about all day doing nothing.' [...]
 However, one man (Didit) has bucked the adage with his latest video."
 The Hindustan Times called him "inspirational".
 Former Jakarta Vice Governor Sandiaga Uno praised the video for being "cool and original", as well as accurately capturing the boredom of staying home during the COVID-19 pandemic.
 In an interview, he opined that the video is "based on authenticity", and that "content is king, [and] timing is queen.
 The timing was perfect."